aplteam/Cider/docs/Contributing.md

 *That means that after such a change the script in the project is not up-to-date anymore!*

-However, when a new version is build the code will check whether the two scripts differ, and if they do it will ask the user whether the the younger one should be copied over, ensuring that no code will be lost.
+However, when a new version is build the code will check whether the two scripts differ, and if they do it will ask the user whether the later one should be copied over, ensuring that no code will be lost.

 ## Running the test suite